 As the UN Climate Change Conference begins in Lima, Fairtrade Producer Networks, which represent small-scale farmers and rural workers in Africa, Asia Pacific and Latin America, are urging governments to provide more support to smallholder farmers, to help them fight the impact of climate change on their livelihoods.

-Public call for Asda and Tesco to switch their bananas to Fairtrade
+We’re calling on Asda and Tesco to turn their bananas Fairtrade.

 Find answers to some of the questions that are frequently asked about Fairtrade.

 Ever wondered how many farmers and workers are involved with Fairtrade?
 Or how the Fairtrade Premium is used?
 Here's a snapshot from our latest data.

 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
 By requiring companies to pay sustainable prices (which must never fall lower than the market price), Fairtrade addresses the injustices of conventional trade, which traditionally discriminates against the poorest, weakest producers.
 It enables them to improve their position and have more control over their lives.

 With Fairtrade you have the power to change the world every day.
 With simple shopping choices you can get farmers a better deal.
 And that means they can make their own decisions, control their future and lead the dignified life everyone deserves.